Menu Search

 Who owns OCLC?

-The OCLC cooperative is not owned by anyone.
-A nonprofit, library cooperative, OCLC is a membership organization whose public purposes are to further access to the world's information and reduce the rate of rise of library costs.
-Librarians guide the OCLC cooperative and help shape its services and direction.
+OCLC is not owned by anyone.
+A nonprofit, library organization, OCLC is a membership organization whose public purposes are to further access to the world’s information and reduce the rate of rise of library costs.
+Librarians guide OCLC and help shape its services and direction.
 In contrast to a for-profit corporation, there are no shareholders.

 Does OCLC issue an annual report?